tyler-hayes/REMIND/README.md

 ## Dependencies

-:warning::warning: | For unknown reasons, our code does not reproduce results in PyTorch versions greater than PyTorch 1.3.1.
+:warning::warning: | Our original code does not reproduce results in PyTorch versions greater than PyTorch 1.3.1.
 Please follow our instructions below to ensure reproducibility.
+If a newer version of PyTorch is desired, please use the code from [this pull request](https://github.com/tyler-hayes/REMIND/pull/6) for reproducing results in PyTorch 1.12.1.
 :---: | :---

 We have tested the code with the following packages and versions: